McDevitt sends 3 brothers to state swim championships

 “With just the three of them it’s usually six hamburgers and five hot dogs,” Virginia said.
 “I buy eggs by the 5 dozen box.”

-But swimming is clearly the Hancock family passion.
-Brothers who have thrived as family, teammates and competitors.
+But swimming is clearly the Hancock family’s passion.
+Brothers who have thrived as family, teammates, and competitors.

 So who is the fastest?